Wag the Dog: Plot

 When the team goes to retrieve Schumann, they discover that he is actually a criminally insane Army convict.
 On the return to Andrews Air Force Base, their plane crashes.
-The team survives and is rescued by a farmer, an illegal alien.
+The team survives and is rescued by a farmer, an illegal migrant.
 However, Schumann is killed when he attempts to rape a gas station owner's daughter.
-Seizing the opportunity, Motss stages an elaborate military funeral for Schumann, claiming that he died from wounds sustained during his rescue, and the farmer receives expedited citizenship for a better story.
+Seizing the opportunity, Motss stages an elaborate military funeral for Schumann, claiming that he died from wounds sustained during his rescue and the farmer receives expedited citizenship to enhance the story.

 As the President rallies toward re-election, Motss becomes frustrated that the media are crediting his upsurge in the polls to the bland campaign slogan, "Don't change horses in mid-stream", rather than to Motss's hard work.
-Despite Brean's offer of an ambassadorship and the dire warning that he is "playing with his life", Motss demands that he receive credit for his production, and he threatens to reveal his involvement unless he gets it.
+Despite Brean's offer of an ambassadorship and the dire warning that he is "playing with his life", Motss demands that he receive credit for his production and he threatens to reveal his involvement if he doesn't.
 Realizing that he has no choice, Brean orders his security staff to kill him.
-A newscast reports that Motss has died of a heart attack at home, the president has been successfully re-elected, and an Albanian terrorist organization has claimed responsibility for a recent bombing, suggesting that the fake war is becoming real.
+A newscast reports that Motss has died of a heart attack at home, the president has been successfully re-elected and an Albanian terrorist organization has claimed responsibility for a recent bombing, suggesting that the fake war is becoming real.

 Production

-Title

 The title of the film comes from the English-language idiom "the tail wagging the dog" which is referenced at the beginning of the film by a caption that reads:

 Why does the dog wag its tail?

 Because a dog is smarter than its tail.

 If the tail were smarter, it would wag the dog.

-Motss portrayal

-Hoffman's character, Stanley Motss, is said to have been directly based on famed producer Robert Evans.
+Dustin Hoffman's character Stanley Motss is said to have been directly based on famed producer Robert Evans.
 Similarities have been noted between the character and Evans's work habits, mannerisms, quirks, clothing style, hairstyle and large, square-framed eyeglasses.
 In fact, the real Evans is said to have joked, "I'm magnificent in this film".
 While Hoffman has never discussed deriving his portrayal from Evans, the commentary track for the film's DVD release makes the claim.
-Hoffman had originally planned to portray the character in the 1984 film The Muppets Take Manhattan but pulled out of that film fearing that Evans would have been offended by the portrayal.
+Hoffman had originally planned to portray a similar character in the 1984 film The Muppets Take Manhattan but pulled out of that film fearing that Evans would have been offended by the portrayal.